Consensys/linea-ens/packages/linea-ens-contracts/README.md

 The minimum delay and expiry for commitments exist to prevent miners or other users from effectively frontrunning registrations.

-### PohRegistrationManger
+### PohRegistrationManager

-PohRegistrationManger is the contract responsible to keep track of the users that used their POH to register a domain (One registration by address).
+PohRegistrationManager is the contract responsible to keep track of the users that used their POH to register a domain (One registration by address).

-- The owner of the PohRegistrationManger can set addresses as managers.
+- The owner of the PohRegistrationManager can set addresses as managers.
 - The managers of PohRegistrationManager can mark an address as having used its POH, EthRegistrarController is intended to be a manager.

 ### PohVerifier